faust64/kube-magic/README.md

 asymetrical capacities, making sure they would not get full all at once, and keeping some space available in the parent volume group, which could fasten recovery, especially if not everyone in your team knows about etcd operations.

+### Pulling Container Images from Insecure Registries

+Using containerd runtime, it is not yet possible to pull images from an insecure registry, unless we have some CA to trust on Kubernetes hosts.
+Such registry would remain usable with Tekton and Buildah, though we would not be able to run containers out of it.

+Feature has been added to containerd 1.4.0-beta.0, kube-spray currently ships with 1.2.13-2 on Debian buster.

+In the meantime, when self-signing certificates without a CA, or no way to easily trust new CAs into Kubernetes hosts (eg: operator), then http registries could still be used.